fuse-modules/fuse-gstreamer/README.md

 Check out the files under [`GStreamer/`](GStreamer/) to see how GStreamer is used from Uno, most notably [`UriPipeline.uno`](GStreamer/UriPipeline.uno).

-Check out [`Player.uno`](GStreamer.Controls/Player.uno) to see how this stuff is wrapped up as the UX control we're using in our example.
+Check out [`Player.uno`](GStreamer.Controls/Player.uno) to see how this stuff is wrapped up into the UX control we're using in our example app.

 If you add some cool functionality, remember that pull requests are very welcome. :-)